santoshilam/Discipline_Specific_Guidance_for_DMPs/content/1_chapter1/chapter1.md

 ## Data Description and Collection or Re-use of Existing Data

-How will new data be collected or produced and/or how will existing data be re-used?
+<span style="color:blue">How will new data be collected or produced and/or how will existing data be re-used?</span>
 -
 -
 -